Overclocking

 Now, let’s take a look at CPU stress tests and benchmarks

-Its been around for as long as I can remember and is one of the best for stress testing your overclocks.
-It works by processing-intensive mathematical sums and equations, placing an extensive load on your RAM, CPU and Power Supply.
+Its been around as long as I can remember and is one of the best when it comes to stress testing your overclocks.
+It works by processing intensive mathematical sums and equations placing extensive load on your RAM, CPU and Power Supply.

-Most people, including myself, suggest using the best settings for Prime95 for 12 to 24 hours, then, if your computer crashes, you know that your overclock is unstable.
+Most people including myself suggest running prime95 for a minimum of 12 – 24 hours, If your computer crashes then you know your overclock is unstable.

-Prime95 is an amazing tool that every overclocker needs; however if you are a Haswell owner, be careful when using Prime95.
-It’s well-known that AVX instruction set can damage your chip when using offset core and prime 95.
+This is an amazing tool that every overclocker needs however, if you are a Haswell owner be careful when using Prime95, it’s well-known that AVX instruction set can damage your chip when using offset vcore and prime 95.

 Download from website

-AIDA64 is a rock-solid stability tester with a comprehensive suite of benchmarks, system statistics and information at your disposal.
+AIDA64 is a rock solid stability tester that has a comprehensive suite of benchmarks, system statistics and information at your disposal.
 It allows you to stress test various components in your system at varying intensities.
-It’s a core part of the Performance PSU testing suite, and for a good reason – It’s really great at what it does.
+It’s a core part of the Performance PSU testing suite and for good reason – It’s really great at what it does.

 Download from website